anga83/NonogramJS/README.md

-# Nonogram Game written in JavaScript
+# A Nonogram Game written in JavaScript

 A fully-featured **Nonogram** (also known as Picross or Paint by Numbers) puzzle game implemented as a single HTML file with JavaScript.
 This browser-based game offers a complete puzzle-solving experience with modern UI features and multilingual support.